 Why Communication Services Remain Resilient

-- Essential connectivity services for both work and personal use
+- It offers essential services for work and personal use.

 Leading Communication Services Companies

-These companies have shown strength during previous downturns:
+These companies have shown resilience in past downturns:

 Information Technology: Digital Necessities